Understanding Labor Induction: When and Why It’s Necessary

 Additional concerns may include, the baby’s growth, insufficient amniotic fluid, labor hasn’t started on its own one to two weeks after the due date, water breaks but labor doesn’t begin and potential problems of the placenta.

 In some cases, waiting for labor to start naturally is the best choice.
 If your pregnancy is progressing without complications, and you’re not overdue, it may be safer to let nature take its course.
-However, if you’re nearing or past 42 weeks, the risks associated with prolonged pregnancy, such as reduced amniotic fluid and increased fetal size, increase.
+Labor should be started with medical reasons in mind, because inducing labor can lead to a longer process and a higher chance of needing a C-section compared to going into labor naturally.
+It’s best to avoid starting labor artificially if the cervix isn’t ready.
+However, if you’re nearing or past 41 weeks, the risks associated with prolonged pregnancy, such as reduced amniotic fluid and increased fetal size, increase.

 Patients may be eligible for elective induction, which is when a patient requests labor induction without a specific medical reason.
 “If considering elective induction, it’s essential to confirm that the baby is at least 39 weeks old to minimize health risks.
 Research shows that inducing labor during this time lowers several risks specifically preeclampsia.
 Conversely induced labors typically carry an increased risk of needing a cesarean section.
 It’s important that you and your health care professional share in the decision to induce labor at 39 to 40 weeks,” said Dr. Lagrew.